Joseph Aoun: Commander of Lebanese Armed Forces

 In 2015, Aoun was appointed commander of the 9th Brigade deployed on the border with Israel.
 On 8 March 2017, the Lebanese government appointed him commander-in-chief of the Lebanese Armed Forces (LAF), replacing Jean Kahwaji.

-Aoun led battles against the Islamic State campaign in eastern Lebanon, where hundreds of Islamic State and Al-Nusra Front militants were entrenched on the border with Syria.
-On 19 August 2017, he commanded the Jroud Dawn Operation, a successful offensive to expel the militants from their strongholds.
+Shortly after his appointment, Aoun led the LAF in a successful military operation against the Islamic State and Jabhat al-Nusra in the eastern border region of Ras Baalbeck and al-Qaa in August 2017.
+The operation, formally known as Fajr al-Joroud (Dawn of the Outskirts), lasted less than two weeks and resulted in the deaths of over 150 jihadists, with seven LAF soldiers killed in action.
+The operation also recovered the remains of eight soldiers who had been kidnapped by ISIS in 2014 and later executed.
+Aoun declared the operation a "decisive victory against terrorism," earning commendation from the United States and regional actors.

-Following protests in Lebanon and the political deadlock, General Aoun spoke out on 8 March 2021 criticising the Lebanese liquidity crisis and its impact on the military.
-His speech went viral on social media.
+Following protests in Lebanon and the political deadlock, Aoun spoke out on 8 March 2021 criticising the Lebanese liquidity crisis and its impact on the military.

 On 15 December 2023, the Lebanese parliament voted to extend Aoun's term for one year, which was mainly endorsed by the Lebanese Opposition, the Amal Movement and the Progressive Socialist Party.
 During this time, he led the LAF through the 2024 Israeli invasion of Lebanon.
 On 28 November 2024, parliament voted to extend his term a second time.